learn-co-students/SENG-LIVE-101121/phase-4/03-client-server-comm-2/yelp-clone/EXERCISE.md

 2. [ ] Users can delete an existing review.

-- What HTTP verb is required? 'delete'
+- What HTTP verb is required?
-- What will the defined path be?  'reviews/:id'
+- What will the defined path be?
 - What controller and action is responsible for handling this request?
-'reviews#destroy'
 - What should the strong params include?

 To complete this exercise: